system76/tech-docs/src/models/oryp11/repairs.md

 ## Replacing the battery:

 The battery provides primary power whenever the system is unplugged.
+The model number is `NV40BAT-4-73`, also known as `6-87-NV4RS-71M00`.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes